NarglesCS/BinanceTrader/README.md

 # BinanceTrader
-It is a algo-trading bot,
+It is a algo-trading bot.